Eastern Cape: European settlers

-Demographics

-The population of Eastern Cape Province is 6,562,053, of whom 86.3% are Black, 8.3% are Coloureds, 4.7% are White and 0.4% are Indian/Asian.
-A large majority of people in the province are Xhosa, with 78.8% of residents in Eastern Cape identifying as Xhosa as of 2011.
-Unlike most of South Africa the White population is overwhelmingly of British descent.
-Roughly 90% of White South Africans in Eastern Cape are English-speakers of British descent while only about 10% of Whites in the province are of Boer/Afrikaner ancestry.
-Eastern Cape is one of only two provinces in South Africa where British descended Whites outnumber Boers/Afrikaners, the other being Kwazulu-Natal.
-Port Elizabeth is the largest city in Eastern Cape Province.

-Notable people

-Law and government

-The first premier was Raymond Mhlaba and the current premier is Oscar Mabuyane, both of the African National Congress.
-The province is served by the capital of Bhisho next to King William's Town.
-The parliament and other important government buildings are situated in the precinct.
-The High Court that is superior to all courts in the region is situated in Grahamstown and has local seats in Port Elizabeth, East London, and Bhisho.

 Geography

 The Eastern Cape gets progressively wetter from west to east.
 The west is mostly semiarid Karoo, except in the far south, which is temperate rainforest in the Tsitsikamma region.
 The coast is generally rugged with interspersed beaches.
 Most of the province is hilly to very mountainous between Graaff-Reinet and Rhodes including the Sneeuberge (English: Snow Mountains), Stormberge, Winterberge and Drakensberg (English: Dragon Mountains).
 The highest point in the province is Ben Macdhui at 3001 m.
 The east from East London and Queenstown towards the KwaZulu-Natal border – a region known previously as Transkei – is lush grassland on rolling hills, punctuated by deep gorges with intermittent forest.

 Eastern Cape has a coast on its east which lines southward, creating shores leading to the south Indian Ocean.
 In the northeast, it borders the following districts of Lesotho: